Slav8801/MiniRPG_CS/README.md

 ## 2. Installation

+First off - you will unfortunately need Windows, Wine on Linux or WineBottler on MacOS to play this.
+Might look into porting this to Linux proper and even to MacOS but no promises as of now.

+The executable requires .NET Runtime 5.0.17.
+The following steps are for windows.

+- To get .NET Runtime 5.0.17 go to this link: https://dotnet.microsoft.com/en-us/download/dotnet/5.0
+- Under the "5.0.17" tab, search for ".NET Runtime 5.0.17", it'll be on the bottom right.
+- Download the installer that corresponds to your system (Windows/x64 for most of you).
+- When the download is complete use the executable, install and you're ready.

+Disclaimer: I've only tested this on Windows so not sure if Wine/WineBottler will even work.

+TO Install GS:

 - Download the latest Release.
 Unzip in a desired folder.
 Run "MiniRPG_CS.exe".
 - Rip and Tear.
 That's a bit dramatic.
 Simply copy the code in this project's "Program.cs" file, create a new C# Console Application project in Visual Studio, paste the code in your new project's "Program.cs" file and start debugging.
 Build an executable if you like - it's up to you.
-The project targets net 5.0, but I don't think that should be an issue for anyone.
+My project targets .NET 5.0, but the code should be .NET agnostic so I don't think that should be an issue for anyone.

 ## 3. How to play